Cole Schneider: Playing career

 As a free agent, Schneider opted to remain with the Milwaukee Admirals, agreeing to a one-year AHL contract on July 2, 2019.
 In his second year with Milwaukee, Schneider placed second on the team in scoring with 18 goals and 46 points through 54 regular season games before the 2019–20 season was cancelled due to the COVID-19 pandemic.

 With the Admirals opting out of play for the pandemic delayed 2020–21 season, Schneider as a free agent agreed to a one-year AHL contract with the Texas Stars, affiliate of the Dallas Stars, on January 23, 2021.
 He was named the Stars' team captain on February 4, 2021.
 Schneider finished third in team scoring posting 11 goals and 28 points through 38 regular season games.

 On July 7, 2021, Schneider returned to the Milwaukee Admirals, agreeing to a one-year contract for the 2021–22 season.

+Following his fourth season with the Admirals, Schneider left as a free agent and was signed to a one-year contract with independent AHL club, the Chicago Wolves, for the 2023–24 season on July 10, 2023.

+After 12 professional seasons primarily in the minor-leagues, Schneider opted to sign his first contact abroad in agreeing to a one-year contract with Norwegian based club, Storhamar Ishockey of the EHL, on August 5, 2024.